nmfs-opensci/container-images/images/py-rocket-oceanhw-esp/README.md

 # README

+## py-rocket-oceanhw-esp

+Python-R image for OceanHackWeek-en-Español, https://intercoonecta.github.io.
+Based on customizations of the `py-rocket-geospatial-2` image.

-## Emilio's notes on new Docker image
+### Emilio's notes on new Docker image

+**I'll clean this up soon**

 ```bash